Milad-Akarie/auto_route_library/README.md

 Now, every time `AutoProvider` notifies listeners, the stack will be re-evaluated and `AutoRouteGuard.onNavigation()`.
 Methods will be re-called on all guards

-In the above example, we assigned our `AuthProvider` to `reevaluateListenable` directly, that's because `reevaluateListenable` takes a `Listenable` and AuthProvider extends `ChangeNotifer` which is a `Listenable`, if your auth provider is a stream you can use `reevaluateListenable: ReevaluateListenable.stream(YOUR-STREAM)`
+In the above example, we assigned our `AuthProvider` to `reevaluateListenable` directly, that's because `reevaluateListenable` takes a `Listenable` and AuthProvider extends `ChangeNotifier` which is a `Listenable`, if your auth provider is a stream you can use `reevaluateListenable: ReevaluateListenable.stream(YOUR-STREAM)`

 **Note**: When the Stack is re-evaluated, the whole existing hierarchy will be re-pushed, so if you want to stop re-evaluating routes at some point, use `resolver.resolveNext(<options>)` which is like `resolver.next()` but with more options.